Akbar Bugti: Early life and family

-The Bugti grandchildren consist of Nawab Mohammad Mir Aali Bugti (the current Nawab of Bugti Tribe), Shaheed Nawabzada Mohammad Mir Zong Bugti, Shaheed Nawabzada Mohammad Mir Taleh Bugti, Nawabzada Mohammad Mir Zamran Bugti Chairman of P.J.W.P and Nawabzada Mohammad Mir Kohmir Bugti Vice Chairman of P.J.W.P (sons of Late Nawab Saleem Akbar Khan Bugti), Mir Brahamdagh (son of Rehan Bugti), Mir Shahzain President of J.W.P, Mir Gohram and Mir Chakar (sons of Talal Bugti).
+The Bugti grandchildren consist of Mohammad Mir Aali Bugti (the current Tumandar of Bugti Tribe), Shaheed Mohammad Mir Zong Bugti, Shaheed Mohammad Mir Taleh Bugti, Mohammad Mir Zamran Bugti Chairman of P.J.W.P and Mohammad Mir Kohmir Bugti Vice Chairman of P.J.W.P (sons of Late Saleem Akbar Khan Bugti), Brahamdagh and his two sisters (son and daughters of Rehan Bugti), Mir Shahzain President of J.W.P, Mir Gohram and Mir Chakar (sons of Talal Bugti).
+And two grand daughters (daughters of Salal Akbar Bugti).

 Insurgency in Balochistan

+Akbar Bugti was never in the forefront of Baloch nationalism, when compared to other Baloch leaders like Khair Bux Marri or Ataullah Mengal.
+He remained primarily a Bugti, fighting for his own tribe, and in particular his sub tribe.

-Increase in tensions in 2005
+Increase of tensions in 2005

 In 2005, Bugti presented a 15-point agenda to the Pakistan government.
 Their stated demands included greater control of the province's resources and a moratorium on the construction of military bases.
 It also included a near 50% share of all the money used in the development of the province.
 In the meantime, attacks against the Pakistan Army also increased in the area, including a 2005 attack on a helicopter, in which the head of Pakistan's Frontier Corps and his deputy were injured.

 In March 2006, a crowded bus carrying a wedding party hit an anti-tank mine in Dera Bugti.
 The blast resulted in the death of 28 people, mostly women and children, and injured 7 others.
 Most of the victims belonged to Masoori Bugti tribe which had revolted against Akbar Bugti's rule.
 Akbar Bugti claimed responsibility for the attack on the bus.
 Abdul Samad Lasi, a district chief, said that militants under the command of Akbar Bugti had planted hundreds of mines on dirt roads in various parts of Dera Bugti.
 The aim of planting such mines was to target the security forces in the area.
 Furthermore, he added that the Pakistani security forces had neutralized many of these landmines planted in the area.